Kargamborgh/Battleshup/README.md

 Javalabra 2014 Battleship

 **Subject:** A classic game of Battleship programmed with Java.
-The aim of the game is to put several ships of differing sizes onto a 10x10 grid and then take turns in shooting one square at a time.
-After the shot the game will announce whether the shot hit or missed.
-The game ends when one player has lost all of their ships.
+The game puts several ships of differing sizes onto a 10x10 grid and the player shoots at squares on the grid.
+When a square is shot, the GUI indicates if the shot hits or misses a ship.

-**Users**: Player 1, player 2.
-If there is time left, a simple AI will be implemented, otherwise two human players
+**Users**: One player

-**Functions for all users:** Starting the game, placing ships, shooting
+**Functions for all users:** Starting the game, shooting at squares